IrfanArv/express-js-example/README.md

     - Create postgres database and configure your database in .env
     - run migration `sequelize db:migrate`
 2. Start the development server: `npm run dev`
-3. Open Client Api App like postman and hit `http://localhost:5005`

 ### For Production